pisolofin/eufy-security-ws/README.md

 ## Get started

 To try it out or for more information, such as API documentation, Docker image, etc., please see [here](https://bropat.github.io/eufy-security-ws/).

+## Deployment

+Instructions aimed at maintainers for deploying a new version: [Deployment](docs/deployment.md)